eliiza/challenge-urban-forest/README.md

     // a cheap way to check whether 2 multi-polygons might intersect (based on their bounding boxes)
     // NOTE: if the return is false, the multi-polygons are GUARANTEED to NOT intersect; however,
-    //       if the return is true, the same is not guaranteed def mayIntersect(multiPolygonA: MultiPolygon, multiPolygonB: MultiPolygon): Boolean
+    //       if the return is true, the intersection is not guaranteed def mayIntersect(multiPolygonA: MultiPolygon, multiPolygonB: MultiPolygon): Boolean

 Equivalent functions are given in *Python* too!
-You can check http://s2map.com to play around with plotting polygons on a real map.
+You can check http://s2map.com to play around with plotting polygons on a real globe map.

 ## Challenge